Gambit1583/Diabetes-App/README.md

 - User registration and authentication
 - Create, edit, and delete blog posts
 - Leave comments on blog posts
+- Reply to comments and reply to replies
 - Upvote and downvote comments
+- Track blood sugars
+- View a graph illustrating blood sugar level input by user
+- Keep a food diary
+- Keep a daily diary
 - Responsive design for mobile and desktop

 ## Technologies Used